 - 1. Exploration of the unexplored geothermal areas in the highlands.
-This includes geological mapping, geophysical exploration and sampling of fluids from hot springs and fumaroles in the area.
-The ultimate goal of the exploration is to develop a conceptual model of the geothermal system, estimate its size and reservoir temperatures. - 2.
-Classification of geothermal manifestations and colorful altered grounds found in the geothermal areas.
-Evaluations of the protection value of these. - 3.
-Mapping of the special vegitation found near the geothermal manifestations and the microbiota found. - 4.
-Methods to evaluation Icelandic landscape and comparison to similar methods applied in Europe. - 5.
-Mini hydros - 6.
+This includes geological mapping, geophysical exploration, and sampling of fluids from hot springs and fumaroles in each area.
+The ultimate goal of the exploration is to develop a conceptual model of each geothermal system, estimate its size and probable reservoir temperature. - 2.
+Geothermal projects from the first phase will be re-evaluated, together with the new areas evaluated in phase 2. - 3.
+Classification of geothermal manifestations and colourful altered ground found in the geothermal areas.
+Evaluation of the protection value of these. - 4.
+Mapping of the special vegetation found near the geothermal manifestations and the microbiota found in the hot spring areas. - 5.
+Methods to evaluate Icelandic landscape and make a comparison with similar methods applied in Europe in order to divide landscape into various classes. - 6.
+Small and mini hydros.
+There are many possibilities of small hydro stations in Iceland, but the potential is neither well known nor easy to determine.
+During phase 2, it was decided to participate in setting up a digital run-off model for Iceland.
+In collaboration with the Freshwater Fishery Institute a biological characterization of running waters was carried out to classify their protection value. - 7.
 Re-evaluation of modified hydro- and geothermal projects from phase 1, based on improved field data, and applying revised methodology.
 Evaluation of additional projects that have been prepared for evaluation since phase 1.